Chapter 3. Configuring the Time Series Database (Gnocchi) for Telemetry

 1.5 × number of CPUs.
 If one server is not enough, you can spawn any number of new API servers to scale Gnocchi out, even on different machines.

 By default, the

 gnocchi-metricd daemon spans all your CPU power to maximize CPU utilization when computing metric aggregation.
 You can use the

 gnocchi status command to query the HTTP API and get the cluster status for metric processing.
 This command displays the number of metrics to process, known as the processing backlog for the

 gnocchi-metricd.
 As long as this backlog is not continuously increasing, that means that

-gnocchi-metricd is able to cope with the amount of metric that are being sent.
-If the number of measure to process is continuously increasing, you need to (maybe temporarily) increase the number of the
+gnocchi-metricd can cope with the amount of metric that are being sent.
+If the number of measure to process is continuously increasing, you might need to temporarily increase the number of the

 gnocchi-metricd daemons.
 You can run any number of metricd daemons on any number of servers.